jzaia18/Major-Projects/README.md

 I am Jake Zaia, a Computer Science Major at the Rochester Institute of Technology.
 Formerly, I studied Computer Science at Stuyvesant High School.
 Most projects in this portfolio are a result of courses I have taken at these 2 schools, or are from one of various hackathons I have attended.

+Also, check out [my devpost](https://devpost.com/jzaia18) for other projects I've contributed to.

 ## Table of Contents

 ### Stuyvesant High School